ZequnZ/python-x-docker-handbook/core/reproducible-dev-env/Readme.md

-# How to set up a reproducible development environment using Docker container for Python
+# How to set up a reproducible development environment using Docker for Python

 In this chapter, we are going to set up a **reproducible development environment** for Python using Docker.